APS Employment Database interactive interface (APSEDii)

 Where does the data come from?

-The data is sourced from the APS Employment Database (APSED).
+The data are sourced from the APS Employment Database (APSED).
 This data comes from agencies’ human resources information systems and includes employee movements such as engagements, promotions, transfers and separations.
-Agencies routinely provide data to the Australian Public Service Commission in accordance with the requirements outlined in Sections 41 and 44 of the Public Service Act 1999 (PS Act).
+Agencies routinely provide data to the Australian Public Service Commission in accordance with the requirements outlined in Sections 41 and 44 of the Public Service Act 1999.

 APSEDii only reports data on employees covered by the PS Act.
 Employees in Commonwealth-owned companies, statutory authorities, the Australian Defence Force and government business enterprises who are not employed under the PS Act are not included.
 State and local government employees are also not included.